Advertisement

 Fishing Reports

 Seminole: Level: Full at 77.5.
-Temp: Low 60s.
-Clarity: Stained to clearing.
+Temp: 59 degrees.
+Clarity: The Flint River arm has a heavy stain, and the Chattahoochee River arm is muddy.
+Spring Creek remains clear.
 Bass: Capt.
-Paul Tyre reports, “The bass fishing on Lake Seminole has been very productive through the month of February.
-As we move into March, it’s one of my favorite months to catch some of the biggest bass that Lake Seminole has to…
+Paul Tyre reports, “The bass fishing on Lake Seminole has been very productive through February.
+March is one of my favorite months to catch some…

 Become a GON subscriber and enjoy full access to ALL of our content.